VictorAlbertos/Mockery/README.md

 }
 ```

-The generated code hides its internals details using some sort of [Robot pattern](https://realm.io/news/kau-jake-wharton-testing-robots/), which provides a cleaner lecture for the generated code.
+The generated code hides its internal details using some sort of [Robot pattern](https://realm.io/news/kau-jake-wharton-testing-robots/), which provides a cleaner legibility of the generated code.
 Plus, the order in which the tests are executed is based on the position at which the methods were declared in the original `interface`.

 ## <a name="mockery_annotations"></a> Mockery annotations.

 To configure Mockery for mocking and validating server responses, you need to decorate the `interface` with *Mockery annotations*.
 Either using the [built-in ones](#built_in_mockery_annotations) or creating a [custom one](#custom_annotations).

-Every *Mockery annotations* has two functions: **supply mock objects and validate that some data meets certain criteria**.
+Every *Mockery annotation* has two functions: **supply mock objects and validate that some data meets certain criteria**.
 And these functions are expressed in two dimensions: the **production code**, where **Mockery mimics the server behaviour** validating the parameter values received and serving a response; and the **test code**, where **Mockery tests the server behaviour** sending the parameter values and validating its responses.

-To whom Mockery servers the data or from whom validates it, it's undefined until you choose where to place the annotation (that's why some annotations are restricted for methods, params or both of them). **The key to understand how Mockery works involves understanding to whom Mockery serves and validates data depending on the place `annotation` (method vs param) and the current environment (production code vs test code)**.
+To whom Mockery serves the data or from whom does Mockery validate it, is undefined until you choose where to place the annotation (that's why some annotations are restricted for methods, params or both of them). **The key to understanding how Mockery works involves knowing to whom Mockery serves and validates data depending on the placement of the `annotation` (method vs param) and the current environment (production code vs test code)**.

-1. **On a param during production code**, the `annotation` acts as a validator for the parameter value sent to the server, performing the same validations that a server would do to preserve the API requirements.
+1. **On a param during production code**, the `annotation` acts as a validator for the parameter value sent to the server, performing the same validations that the server would do to preserve the API requirements.

 2. **On a param during test code**, the `annotation` supplies a legal and an illegal value to test the response of the server.

 3. **On a method during production code**, the `annotation` mocks the response of the server, serving the same kind of data that the server would do to fulfil the API requirements.

-4. **On a method during test code**, the `annotation` validates the server response asserting for success and failure scenarios, depending on if the parameter value sent were a legal or an illegal one.
+4. **On a method during test code**, the `annotation` validates the server response asserting for success and failure scenarios, depending on the validity of the parameter which was sent.

 To sum up, Mockery is a close system of mocking and validating that mimics and tests the specs of your networking layer.